liyong31/lisa2/readme.md

 Requirements
 -----------------------------------

-Swift requires a C++14-compliant compiler.
+Lisa2 requires a C++14-compliant compiler.
 G++ 5.x or later should work.

 Third-party dependencies
 -----------------------------------